Geometric realization of the local Langlands correspondence for representations of conductor three: Introduction

 In the study of a realization of the local Langlands correspondence for $\textit{GL}_2$, the most difficult and interesting case is the dyadic case, which means the case where $p=2$.
 A proof in the case where $p$ is odd is similar and easier.
 Therefore, we have decided to write a proof only in the dyadic case.

 In the dyadic case, the irreducible two-dimensional $W_K$-representations of conductor three are primitive.
-Construction of the local Langlands correspondence for primitive representations in \cite{KuLC} uses Weil representations (cf.~\cite[\S 12]{BHLLC}).
-On the other hand, our descriptions of representations of $\textit{GL}_2 (K)$ in the cohomology of Lubin-Tate curves are given by cuspidal types.
-Therefore, it is a non-trivial problem to check that the described representations in the cohomology actually give the local Langlands correspondence.
+In a construction of the local Langlands correspondence for primitive representations in \cite{KutLcGl2}, Weil representations are used (\cf \cite[\S 12]{BHLLCGL2}).
+On the other hand, our descriptions of representations of $\textit{GL}_2 (K)$ in the cohomology of Lubin--Tate curves are given by cuspidal types.
+Therefore, it is a non-trivial problem to check that the described representations in the cohomology actually match under the local Langlands correspondence.

 We explain the contents of this paper.
-In Section \ref{LTsp}, we recall definitions of Lubin-Tate curves, and give an easy consequence of a result in \cite{MieGeomJL}.
-In Section \ref{sstred}, we recall a calculation of a semi-stable reduction of a Lubin-Tate curve in \cite{ITstab3}.
+In Section \ref{LTsp}, we recall definitions of Lubin--Tate curves, and give an easy consequence of a cohomological result in \cite{ITStab3}.
+In Section \ref{sstred}, we recall a description of a semi-stable reduction of a Lubin--Tate curve in \cite{ITStab3}.

-In Section \ref{cohell}, we study cohomology of an elliptic curve, which appears in the semi-stable reduction of the Lubin-Tate curve.
+In Section \ref{cohell}, we study the first degree etale cohomology of an elliptic curve, which appears in the semi-stable reduction of the Lubin--Tate curve as an irreducible component.
 The cohomology of this elliptic curve gives a primitive $W_K$-representation of conductor three.
-We give also an explicit description of this primitive representation.

-In Section \ref{realcor}, we show that a correspondence of explicitly described representations appear in the cohomology of Lubin-Tate curves.
+In Section \ref{realcor}, we show that a correspondence of explicitly described representations appear in the cohomology of Lubin--Tate curves.
 In Section \ref{LLCe}, we show that the correspondence obtained in Section \ref{realcor} is actually the local Langlands correspondence by calculating epsilon factors.
 In other word, we give a description of the local Langlands correspondence via cuspidal type for representation of conductor three.
-To determine the sign of an epsilon factor, we calculate Artin map for a wildly ramified abelian extension with a non-trivial ramification filtration.
+To determine the sign of an epsilon factor, we calculate the Artin map for a wildly ramified abelian extension with a non-trivial ramification filtration by reducing it to the equal characteristic case using results in \cite{Delp0}.

+Following a suggestion of a referee, we give comments on related progresses after this paper was written.
+A semi-stable reduction of a Lubin--Tate curve studied in this paper is generalized to higher dimensional cases as reductions of affinoids in Lubin--Tate perfectoid spaces in \cite{ITsimptame} and \cite{ITsimpwild}.
+Some arguments in Section \ref{LLCe} of this paper is generalized to $\mathit{GL}_n$-cases in \cite{ITlgsw1} to study an explicit description of the local Langlands correspondence for simple supercuspidal representations of $\mathit{GL}_n$.
+On the other hand, we use the Deligne--Laumon product formula in \cite{ITlgsw1}, which is not of purely local nature.
+In \cite{TsuLTodd}, a purely local proof of the non-abelian Lubin--Tate theory for $\mathit{GL}_2$ is given in the odd equal characteristic case.
+A purely local proof of the non-abelian Lubin--Tate theory for a primitive Galois representation is not yet known outside the case studied in this paper.